-“There’s only so many hockey players in Richmond, everybody knows everybody, so just to be able to go there every day after school and skate for free and do whatever, it was really awesome,” he said.
+“There’s only so many hockey players in Richmond,” he said, “everybody knows everybody, so just to be able to go there every day after school and skate for free and do whatever, it was really awesome.”

-On the mini surface, he was forced to work on his hands and puck protection skills.
-He was always smaller than most of the kids his age, so he quickly learned to make quick shifts and avoid big hits.
+On the small surface, he was forced to work on his hands and puck protection skills.
+He was always undersized compared to most of the kids his age, so he quickly learned to make quick shifts to avoid big hits.

 “The game is played in such small spaces,” Rob said.
 “I mean, how often do you see somebody skate up and down the ice with the puck?
 Never.
 It’s four or five passes.
 So, that’s what the Little Rink did.
 It made you think the game the way it’s supposed to be played.
 You have to be good on your edges to turn and get out of the way of things and still control the puck, so it really helped him with that.”

 While most around him were in the mid-five-foot range at 11-years-old, Zac was only 4-foot-10.
 But he didn’t let it bother him.
-What he lacked in size he made up in work ethic, always putting in work.
+What he lacked in size he made up for in work ethic, putting endless hours into his craft.